MoveAngel/Web-Anu/README.md

-# CRUD using FLask and SQlAlchemy
+# CRUD using Flask and SQLAlchemy

 ## - Install virtualenv for project dependencies
 ```